 • Brainstorm and come up with something unique for your book.
 Then do it!

-• Use online tools such as Togather to organize your event.
-Togather connects authors and readers online and in person.
+• Use online tools to organize your event.

-Jay used the following marketing pieces (and probably more) a book trailer, a SlideShare presentation, and at least twenty-five articles excerpted from his book that were published on high-profile blogs.
-Jay has spent time building a network of friends who are at the same level in their career as he is: published authors, high-profile speaker and fully vested in their social media platforms.
+Jay used the following marketing pieces (and probably more): a book trailer, a SlideShare presentation, and at least twenty-five articles from his book published on high-profile blogs.
+Jay has spent time building a network of friends who are at the same level in their career as he is: published authors, high-profile speakers, and fully vested in their social media platforms.
 He also built trust and readership with his popular blog: Convince and Convert.

 How you can do this:

 • Put in the time needed to build a strong online persona that people trust and look to for information.
-No short cut here.
+No short cuts here.

 • Blog regularly on your niche topic to build your base audience.